Skip to main content

 Foundation Programme: Student Eligibility for study

-The Foundation Programme is designed to support UK students (including those with Settled Status in the UK) from under-represented groups in Higher Education to access and succeed in studying an undergraduate degree at Durham University.
+The Foundation Programme is designed to support UK students (including those with Settled Status in the UK) from some under-represented groups in Higher Education to access and succeed in studying an undergraduate degree at Durham University.
 Only applicants, who have not been able to achieve their academic potential and therefore unable to meet direct entry requirements, are eligible to study with the Foundation Programme.
 Evidence of eligibility and academic potential must be provided.
 Additional academic criteria may apply, depending on the subject to be studied.

 To help us identify eligible applicants we use the Office for Students (OfS) definition of under-represented groups: Groups of students who share… particular characteristics where data shows gaps in equality of opportunity in relation to access, success or progression”.